 There are two major types of active ingredient in sunscreens – organic chemical filters and inorganic metal oxides.
-Just to confuse things though, there are new actives which are organic particles, so are 'chemical' rather than 'mineral', but are in the form of particles like the metal oxides.
+And there are new actives which have characteristics of both.

 These are chemicals that absorb UV radiation and stop it penetrating your skin.
 There are some that protect against UVA only, some UVB only, and some that protect against both.
 Within the UVA spectrum, filters are further divided into UVA1 and UVA2 protection, so you may find more than one UVA filter in a product.

-Chemical sunscreens that provide protection over the whole UVA spectrum as well as UVB ares bemotrizinol, also called Tinosorb S or Escalol S and Methylene bis-benzotriazolyl tetramethylbutylphenol (also called Tinosorb M or Bisoctrizole).
+Chemical sunscreens that provide protection over the whole UVA spectrum as well as UVB are bemotrizinol (also called Tinosorb S or Escalol S) and methylene bis-benzotriazolyl tetramethylbutylphenol (also called Tinosorb M or bisoctrizole).
 They have no known endocrine effects and rarely cause skin irritation.

 Methylene bis-benzotriazolyl tetramethylbutylphenol (bisoctrizole or Tinosorb M) consists of organic particles which absorb UV, like chemical filters, but also reflect and scatter it, like physical blockers (zinc oxide and titanium dioxide).

 There's also concern that some chemical sunscreens are endocrine disruptors – that is, they have hormonal effects in humans.
 These include oxybenzone, octyl methoxycinnamate, homosalate and 4-MBC.
-While this activity has been shown in animals and tissue tests, the doses used in testing are vastly greater than the amount used – let alone absorbed through the skin – for human sun protection.
+While this activity has been shown in animals and tissue tests, the doses used in testing are vastly greater than the amount used for human sun protection.